amulyaalluru2007-ctrl/Process-Termination-Message-System/README.md

 📌 Project Overview

-In a multi-process environment, an application may create multiple child processes to perform different tasks.
-When a child process finishes execution, the parent process needs to know which process terminated, whether it terminated normally or abnormally, and how it terminated.
+In a multi-process environment, an application may create multiple child processes to perform different tasks.When a child process finishes execution, the parent process needs to know which process terminated, whether it terminated normally or abnormally, and how it terminated.
 The Process Termination Message System provides a simple mechanism for detecting child-process termination and displaying this information to the parent process.
 The project uses Linux process-management system calls such as fork(), wait(), and waitpid() to create and monitor child processes.